Creative Coding: Randomness and Noise

 return path.applying(transform)

-By introducing time as an element in our systems, movement becomes another layer of expression.
-The TimelineView allows us to connect our drawings to the passing of time, transforming static compositions into evolving ones.
-Through subtle rotations, oscillations, or shifts in position, we start to perceive rhythm and flow, qualities that emerge not from complex formulas, but from simple transformations applied over time.
+When in these complex systems time is introduced, movement becomes another tool of creative expression.
+TimelineView allows us to connect our drawings to the passing of time, transforming static compositions into evolving ones.
+Through subtle rotations, oscillations, or shifts in position, we start to perceive rhythm and flow, and we don’t even need complex formulas because these qualities emerge from simple transformations applied over time.

-This temporal dimension turns our Canvas into a living system, where code continuously generates new states, inviting us to observe and interact with the unfolding dynamics of our creation.
+And, just by adding this temporal dimension, our Canvas get transformed into a living system, where code continuously generates new states, inviting us to observe and interact with the unfolding dynamics of our creation.

 Randomness and Noise